ISCC is working to harmonise new or emerging sustainability requirements – modular add-ons allow perfect fit

 The Soy Network Switzerland supports the cultivation and marketing of responsibly produced soy for feed production.
 The aim of the network is for at least 90% of soy for the Swiss market to be responsibly produced.
 ISCC PLUS with add-on “Non-GMO” has been accepted as core standard.

-Since the end of November 2020, ISCC EU and PLUS are recognised by the Food Security Standard (FSS).
+Since November 2020, ISCC EU and PLUS are recognised by the Food Security Standard (FSS).
 Click here for more information.

 CDP (formerly known as the Carbon Disclosure Project) recognises ISCC as a credible third party certification scheme to demonstrate responsible sourcing practices in areas that are exposed to high risk of deforestation.
 Click here for more information.